JTSDK/jtsdk64-tools-dep/README.md

 - Python, all Anaconda and Miniconda versions.
 - Java

-If you chose to leave them installed, you will need to edit the `Global Variables and Environment` section of the `jtsdk64-setup.cmd` script and point the relevant paths to your current install configuration.
+If you chose to leave them installed (not recommended), you will need to edit the `Global Variables and Environment` section of the `jtsdk64-setup.cmd` script and point the relevant paths to your current install configuration.

+It should be noted, while removing [Git][] and [VS Code][] you will `not` loose any of your custom settings.
+Such items are kept outside the installation tree and will be picked back up at the next install.

 ```shell
 ::---------------------------------------------------------------------------